collective/disclaimer/README.rst

 Go to the 'Site Setup' page in a Plone site and click on the 'Add-ons' link.

-Check the box next to 'Rich Link Preview' and click the 'Activate' button.
+Check the box next to 'Disclaimer' and click the 'Activate' button.

 Usage
 -----